isomerpages/mindef-ndp2022/index.md

 sections:
   - hero:
       title: Stronger Together, Majulah!
-      subtitle: This year’s theme reinforces the values of strength in unity.
+      subtitle: This year’s theme reinforces the value of strength in unity.
 The importance of family and community as we strive toward a stronger future together.
       background: /images/NDP2022 website main visual.jpg